stacks-network/docs/_core/smart/tutorial.md

    # clarity-cli generate_address
    SPN7V35591YV8TMHAZYXDF2EKTGG5SR6RZZRD00Q
    ```

+   The address you generate will be different.

+5. Copy or make note of the address you generated, you will use it in the rest of the tutorial.

-5. Launch the `tokens.clar` contract.
+6. Launch the `tokens.clar` contract and assign it to your test address.

    You use the `launch` command to instantiate a contract on the Stacks blockchain.
 If you have dependencies between contracts, for example names.clar is dependent on tokens.clar, you must launch the dependency first.